-Department/Directorate Completion date Secretariat Functions Support the Council and committees that these have the governance structure administrative support, and the resonanced to deliver the HPC strategy. ctures, the Organisational lead on matters relati implementation of the Freedom of In and the Data Protection Acts.
-Existing, recent and ongoing practice Recruitment campaigns for new Coumembers aim to target a diverse rancandidates.
-Council and committee papers provid different formats if requested. ded in Consideration given to accessibility ovenues. of external Feedback forms provided for Counci to assist the Secretariat in providing needs.
-Action points Continuing consideration will be give methods of ensuring that Council me recruited from a diverse range of back embers are The Secretariat will work with the Communications Department to furth the format of Council papers to ensu these are accessible to all groups. · I All new Council members will receive and diversity training. e equality Ongoing
+Department/Directorate Completion date Secretariat Functions Support the Council and committees, ensuring that these have the governance structures, the administrative support, and the resources needed to deliver the HPC strategy.
+Organisational lead on matters relating to implementation of the Freedom of Information and the Data Protection Acts.
+Existing, recent and ongoing practice Recruitment campaigns for new Council members aim to target a diverse range of candidates.
+Council and committee papers provided in different formats if requested.
+Consideration given to accessibility of external venues.
+Feedback forms provided for Council members to assist the Secretariat in providing for their needs.
+Action points Continuing consideration will be given to methods of ensuring that Council members are recruited from a diverse range of backgrounds.
+Ongoing The Secretariat will work with the Communications Department to further develop the format of Council papers to ensure that these are accessible to all groups.
+Ongoing All new Council members will receive equality and diversity training.
+Ongoing